top of page

 Canoeing on the Dordogne

-Multiple cycle routes criss-cross the Lot and Dordogne departments, suitable for all abilities. – for example, this one from SARLAT - GROLEJAC - CAZOULES starts a few kilometres from the gite.
+Numerous cycle routes criss-cross the Lot and Dordogne departments and cater for a wide range of abilities.
+One popular example is the route from SARLAT - GROLEJAC - CAZOULES starts a few kilometres from the gite.
 Or combine a days’ cycling with a vineyard tour along the Lot river – the vineyards are beautiful and the fully signposted velo-route is suitable for even the most casual rider.

 Walking and hiking

-You’ll be spoiled for choice for walking route, the tourist office websites have great selections; see the Lot Tourist office walking routes and the Dordogne Tourist Office walks
+There is an excellent choice of walking routes throughout the area.
+The tourist office websites provide a wide range of mapped walks and trail suggestions, including those listed by the Lot Tourist office walking routes and the Dordogne Tourist Office walks

 Dog walking in the Dordogne Valley